Prophet Benjamin

 Prophet Benjamin (born Devon Samuel, c.
 1978) is a reggae singer.
 He was born in the rural village of Newlands in Point Fortin, Trinidad, West Indies.

 "Pretty Boy", his debut recording, was number one in Trinidad's Genesis Countdown for 5 weeks.

-He has also released songs entitled "Field of weed", "Delilah", "Pension Plan", "Coming from Moruga" and "Talk Nah".
+He has also released songs entitled "Field of weed", "Delilah", "Pension Plan", "Coming from Moruga", "the Usual Suspect" and "Talk Nah".